saydigital/rocco/README.md

 - The default odoo data directory is different from the one provided by the standard Odoo Docker Image.
 This is needed to prevent permission issues when the volume is re-declared in the composefile

 ## FIXME
-- Submodules whose path inside the addons repo doesn't match their github repo name are not properly handled.
+- Submodules whose path inside the addons repo don't match their GitHub repo names are not properly handled.
 This will be fixed in a future release.

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please [open an issue](https://github.com/saydigital/rocco/issues) first to discuss what you would like to change.

 ## Credits
-Thanks to Francesco Apruzzese for providing the name of this long and durable piece of software.
+Thanks to [Francesco Apruzzese](https://github.com/opencode) for inventing the name of this long and durable piece of software.

-ROCCO is based on ideas inspired by several different people of several different companies.
-Thank you all for sharing ideas, concepts, technologies and hints for this tool.
+ROCCO is based on ideas inspired by several different friend working at several different companies.
+Thank you all for sharing ideas, concepts, technologies and hints that brought to the creation of this tool.

 ## License
-Copyright 2021 Andrea Colangelo <andrea.colangelo@gmail.com>.
+Copyright 2021 © Andrea Colangelo <andrea.colangelo@gmail.com>.

 This software is released under the terms of the [WTFPL](http://www.wtfpl.net/txt/copying/).